Last Updated on March 24, 2022 by Admin

 Various colleges and universities offer accredited bachelor’s degree programs in construction science, building science, or construction engineering.

-These programs include courses in project control and management, design, construction methods and materials, cost estimation, building codes and standards, and contract administration.
+These programs include project control and management courses, design, construction methods and materials, cost estimation, building codes and standards, and construction contract administration.
 Courses in mathematics and statistics are also relevant.

-In India, 15 plus colleges offer construction management or construction technology programs.
+Around 17 construction management colleges and institutes in India offer construction management or construction technology programs.
 An associate’s degree combined with work experience is typical for managers who supervise smaller projects.
-Also, few universities offer master’s degree programs in management in construction.
+Also, few universities offer master’s degree (MBA) programs in management in construction.

 You Might Be Interested In;